Kelly Ripa: From Soap Opera Darling To Talk Show Royalty

 Even though Kelly Ripa's first role on TV came in 1990 with a leading role in "All My Children," that wasn't her first experience in front of the camera.
 In fact, as a young teen, Ripa was cast in the Philadelphia teen variety show "Dancin' on Air" in 1986 when she was just 16.
 On the show, Ripa wore a cheerleader's outfit and did a slow dance with a teen called Mike.
 She later revealed that she was also a cheerleader at her own high school.
 A year later she also appeared on "Dance Party USA," the national version of the show.

 On both shows, Ripa spoke up for gender equality — even as a teen, she was clearly passionate about women's rights.
 "If a guy wants to pay, he can pay, but they should alternate," she said when asked about dating etiquette in 1986 (via SJ Magazine).
-And in 1987, she responded to a letter that claimed that congress didn't care about women's equality.
-"This guy made me made," she said.
-"Anything guys can do, girls can do better" (via YouTube).
+And in 1987, she responded to a letter that claimed women can't handle rejection (via TikTok).
+"This guy made me mad," she said.
+"Anything guys can do, girls can do better."

 Her mother worried about her interest in acting

-A New Jersey native, Kelly Ripa lived there until her late teens before she headed to New York City.
-While discussing her childhood, Ripa has always been open about her strong relationship with her mother.
+A New Jersey native, Kelly Ripa lived in the Garden State until her late teens before she headed to New York City.
+Whether she was in the Big Apple or her home state, Ripa maintained a strong relationship with her mother.

 "Growing up, I knew that I could count on your help for any obstacle that I faced," she shared in her book "I Love You, Mom!" (via Good Housekeeping).
 "I could depend on you to drop off my homework at school when I left it at home, drive me around to all of my activities, or even tell me my hair looked great when it was sprayed and teased to at least five feet in the air!"

 Although Ripa's mom had reservations about her daughter's acting goals, she was there for her.
-"She worried that I'd either get my heart broken or live under a bridge," Ripa said (via Elle).
+"She worried that I'd either get my heart broken or live under a bridge," Ripa told Elle.
 Clearly, things worked out.

 Her first acting role was a big one